autosiero/docker-laravel/README.md

-# Docker configurations for Laravel Statamic
+# Docker configurations for Laravel

 Easily simulate a dev enviroment for your developers, without being bound by platforms (and without using Laravel Homestead or Laravel Valet).